georgeTs19/BI-Amsterdam-Airbnb-Analysis/README.md

 ---

-## Group Members

-This repository was created as part of a group project for the **INFN45: Business Intelligence** course in the **Master’s Programme in Information Systems at Lund University**.
+This repository was created as part of a project for the **INFN45: Business Intelligence** course in the **Master’s Programme in Information Systems at Lund University**.

-**Group Members:**
-- Alma Magnusson
-- Georgios Tsoupras
-- Nina Ivarsson

 For any questions or feedback, feel free to open an issue in the repository.